 Wearing your contact lenses less frequently or changing the type of lenses you wear may improve the symptoms of dry eye.

-You can also help relieve dry eye symptoms by avoiding dry conditions, using a humidifier, resting your eyes periodically, or even closing your tear ducts temporarily to keep moisture in your eyes.
+You can also help relieve dry eye symptoms by avoiding dry conditions, using a humidifier, avoiding ceiling fans, and resting your eyes periodically.

 If dry eye is preventing you from feeling your best, call Eye Surgeons Associates.